splaisan/venn-tools/README.md

 venn-tools
 ==========

-R scripts to plot Venn diagrams for 2, 3 or 4 groups from pre-computed counts.
+R scripts to plot Venn diagrams for 2, 3 or 4 groups **from pre-computed counts**.

 # Introduction